Skip to main content

 Mulah (Mullah)

-Rich Sudanese stew made with meat or vegetables, cooked with spices and sometimes peanut butter.
-Served over aseeda or kisra.
+A Sudanese stew of meat or vegetables, cooked with spices and sometimes thickened with peanut butter.
+It goes over aseeda or kisra.

 Tamiya